-The past year of the pandemic and lockdown has exposed the critical need and irrefutable importance of digital assets in delivering successful marketing programs.
-Enterprise SaaS companies have had to revamp how demand for products and services is created.
+One of the biggest developments over the past year of the pandemic and lockdown is the critical importance and irrefutable need for digital assets to deliver successful marketing programs.
+Enterprise SaaS companies have had to rethink how demand for products and services is created.
 With field and events marketing largely on hold due to COVID restrictions, it’s currently all about reaching an audience through the web.
 For this reason, the demand for marketing leaders who tilt towards the revenue-generating side of marketing has never been greater.
 However, not all rev-gen marketers are created equal.
 In fact, this is a highly nuanced category to navigate and a critically important role to get right.
 So, if your company finds itself in need of a revenue-generating marketer, here’s a roadmap to help you navigate this ever-evolving group of growth-oriented leaders.

 Launching a Marketing Search — Where to begin?